redhat-developer/vscode-java/README.md

 ==========================
 The following settings are supported:

-* `java.home` : **Deprecated, only used for universal version without embedded JRE.** Absolute path to JDK home folder used to launch the Java Language Server.
+* `java.home` : **Deprecated, please use 'java.jdt.ls.java.home' instead.** Absolute path to JDK home folder used to launch the Java Language Server.
 Requires VS Code restart.
 * `java.jdt.ls.vmargs` : Extra VM arguments used to launch the Java Language Server.
 Requires VS Code restart.
 * `java.errors.incompleteClasspath.severity` : Specifies the severity of the message when the classpath is incomplete for a Java file.
 Supported values are `ignore`, `info`, `warning`, `error`.
 * `java.trace.server` : Traces the communication between VS Code and the Java language server.